 Section 19 Within the Fellowship of Ordained Ministers

-(1) Pastors are in fellowship with those to whom the office of the church has been entrusted through ordination.
+(1) Pastors are in fellowship with those to whom the office of the Church has been entrusted through ordination.

 (2) They shall foster this fellowship.
 In teaching, in the ministry and in life they shall be prepared to counsel and admonish one another.